lubuntu-team/manual/CONTRIBUTING.md

    20/foo_bar
 ```

-Then run `make clean && make html` and it should build successfully!
+Then run `make clean && make html && make latexpdf` in the root of the manual directory and it should build successfully!

 ## Making changes and seeking your changes to be pulled